bThink-BGU/BPjs/README.md

 ## Change log for the BPjs library.

+## 2017-07-05
+* :sparkles: Added a mechanism to log the BProgramState at sync points.

 ## 2017-06-08
 * :sparkles: Added documentation for embedding BPjs programs in larger Java apps.